awsdocs/amazon-athena-user-guide/doc_source/encryption.md

 You can encrypt the following assets in Athena:
 + The results of all queries in Amazon S3, which Athena stores in a location known as the Amazon S3 results location\.
 You can encrypt query results stored in Amazon S3 whether the underlying dataset is encrypted in Amazon S3 or not\.
 For information, see [Encrypting Athena query results stored in Amazon S3Encrypting Athena query results when using JDBC or ODBC](encrypting-query-results-stored-in-s3.md)\.
 + The data in the AWS Glue Data Catalog\.
-For information, see [Permissions to Encrypted Metadata in the AWS Glue Data Catalog](#glue-encryption)\.
+For information, see [Permissions to encrypted metadata in the AWS Glue Data Catalog](#glue-encryption)\.

 **Note**
 The setup for querying an encrypted dataset in Amazon S3 and the options in Athena to encrypt query results are independent\.
 Each option is enabled and configured separately\.
 You can use different encryption methods or keys for each\.
 This means that reading encrypted data in Amazon S3 doesn't automatically encrypt Athena query results in Amazon S3\.
 The opposite is also true\.
 Encrypting Athena query results in Amazon S3 doesn't encrypt the underlying dataset in Amazon S3\.